 - Alternative Content

-Here you can select the page/post which you want to make a free post or a paid post.
+Here you can select the page/post that you want to make a free post or a paid post.
 Also, you can add multiple pages here to set up all the pages in one go.

-Here you can add your restricted posts alternative content.
+Here you can add your restricted post’s alternative content.

 Managing Paid Posts

-At Manage Paid Posts you have a grid to manage all paid pages/posts with following columns.
+At Manage Paid Posts you have a grid to manage all paid pages/posts with the following columns.
 Each column is sortable here.